InsideEnergy/Data-for-stories/20170301-beyond-standing-rock-data-companion/readme.md

 ## How to print and fold your own map booklet
-1. Download the PDF file
+1. Download the [BSR-data-companion.pdf](https://github.com/InsideEnergy/Data-for-stories/raw/master/20170301-beyond-standing-rock-data-companion/BSR-data-companion.pdf) file - warning, it's 48 MB, so a bit large!
 2. The maps work best when printed in full color on 11”x17” paper/tabloid size (you can also scale to 8 ½”x11” paper)
 3. Print the map using a double-sided setting
 4. First, fold long-wise, with the “Beyond Standing Rock” cover on the outside